OMA Lesbian, Gay, Bisexual, Transgender, Queer, Asexual and Allies (LGBTQAA) Programming

 The LGBTQA Community Retreat is co-sponsored by the Columbia Office of Multicultural Affairs and the Barnard Office of Diversity Initiatives.
 Spend the weekend making new friends, building community, experiencing personal growth, and discovering leadership opportunities.
 We will explore what brings us together within the LGBTQA community, as well as how our different experiences and identities create spaces for ally-building and activism.

 Join us for interactive activities, dialogue, and of course a tremendous amount of FUN!
-This year's retreat will take place during QuAM 2013 on the weekend of October 25-27, 2013 at an off-campus facility.

 Q Chat & Chew

 Q Chat and Chew is an informal dinner and discussion series held monthly at the Intercultural Resource Center (IRC).
 It gives LGBTQA students an opportunity to discuss pressing issues in their lives or just have fun.
 You bring your dinner, we'll provide dessert.

 Are you thinking about coming out?